Articles in this section

 Pending Quantity on Work Orders

-If a work order already exists for a backordered item and a second work order for the same product is created, ShipHero deducts the quantity already attached to the existing work order from the backordered amount.
+When a work order already exists for a backordered Assembly SKU and you create a second work order for the same SKU, ShipHero deducts the quantity already attached to the existing work order from the backordered total.

 Formula: New work order quantity = Backorders − Pending on work order

-Assembly SKU "Holiday Treat Box - Cats" has 13 backorders with a Pending on Work Order quantity of 5.
-ShipHero subtracts the pending quantity from the backorders to calculate the remaining quantity needed: 13 − 5 = 8.
+Example: Assembly SKU "Holiday Treat Box - Cats" has 13 backorders and a Pending on Work Order quantity of 5.
+ShipHero subtracts the pending quantity: 13 − 5 = 8.
 The new work order is created for 8 units.

 Products page showing the Assembly SKU with 13 backorders and 5 pending on work order New work order created for 8 units after deducting the existing pending quantity

-Once a work order is created, see Overview: Work Order Details Page for a full breakdown of the details page, or How to Process an Assembly Work Order to begin processing.
+Once a work order is created, see Overview: Work Order Details Page for a full breakdown, or How to Process an Assembly Work Order to begin processing.

 More Resources